abbycabs/mozfest-repo-template/CONTRIBUTING.md

 Explain how you want contributors to propose changes.
 For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).

+> Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!

+> 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
+This makes your own version of this project you can edit and use.
+> 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
+You can do this in the GitHub interface on your own local machine.
+Once you're happy with your changes...
+> 3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
+This opens a discussion around your project and lets the project lead know you are proposing changes.

 ## How to report bugs

 Ask your contributors to stay on the lookout for can any potential issue that might cause problems for the project.
 These could be problems in code (if you’re creating software), content omissions or copy errors (if you’re creating a learning resource), or any issues with the functionality or design of your project.